marios-zindilis/website-sources/posts/bluefish/index.md

 ---
 title: Bluefish
-Description: Notes and links on the Bluefish text editor
+description: Notes and links on the Bluefish text editor
 first-published: 2014-03-10
 ---